 The History of The Lady & Sons

-The familiar faces followed The Lady Downtown to The Lady & Sons at their new location, and fans eventually starting coming as well after the publication of Paula’s first two cookbooks.
-Along with the lines that were forming on the sidewalks outside the front door, the restaurant began to gain local, regional and nation attention.
+The familiar faces followed The Lady Downtown to The Lady & Sons at their new location, and fans eventually started coming as well after the publication of Paula’s first two cookbooks.
+Along with the lines that were forming on the sidewalks outside the front door, the restaurant began to gain local, regional, and national attention.